-The beer selection is limited, however, they have a fantastic IPA and Habanero Ale.
+The beer selection is a little limited, however, they have a fantastic IPA and Habanero Ale.
 There were three other choices while I was there too.
 Although they were not serving food while I was there, you can often find a food truck out the front!

 The brewery is open from 11:30 am to 6 pm every day of the week.
 This hangout is free to enter but offers tours and, of course, beer for purchase.
 They have two daily tours, one at 12 pm and the other at 3 pm.
 We skipped the tours and just drank the beer instead!

 This is a great way to dip inside during the heat of the day or cool off after a tour (maybe a scuba tour, for example) and kick back with a local brew.